jim-finlon/BigramParsing/README.md

 The unit tests were written in xUnit and just pass the sample text "The quick brown fox and the quick blue hare." in from above, and count that there were 7 items returned, and that the first one had an "Occurence" value of "2"

-The tests can be run from within Visual Studio or at the command prompt under the Consol.Tests directory with the "dotnet test" command
+The tests can be run from within Visual Studio or at the command prompt under the "Console.Tests" directory with the "dotnet test" command